pyralog/pyralog/blog/1-introducing-dlog.md

 These become bottlenecks at scale.

-DLog eliminates ALL centralized coordinators by distributing them using Snowflake-style IDs + Sparse Append Counters:
+DLog eliminates ALL centralized coordinators by distributing them using Snowflake-style IDs + Obelisk Sequencers:

 ```
 Traditional: 1 coordinator → 500K ops/sec (bottleneck!)